 - Consider having board members do a yearly self-evaluation of their performance.

 Have you thought about joining a nonprofit board but aren't sure where to start?

-Join Jeff Hoehn, Executive Director of the Carrie Tingley Hospital Foundation for Getting Started in Board Service.
+Join Jeff Hoehn, Executive Director of CLNKids, Tsiporah Nephesh, Founding Director of New Mexico Thrives, and Anne Nokes, an experienced board member, for the Getting Started in Board Service traning on September 14th.
 You'll learn about financial oversight, planning and goal setting, executive director accountability, fundraising and resource development, and the role that board members play in enhancing the public standing of an organization.1 Leading with Intent 2015: A National Index of Nonprofit Board Practices